lesterlimjj/tp/docs/UserGuide.md

 * `addPerson n/John Doe p/98765432 e/johnd@example.com`

 #### Listing all persons: `listPerson`
-Shows a list of all persons in the address book and removes any filters that are currently applied.
+Shows a list of all persons in the address book.

 Format: `listPerson`